antz22/ConnectAnon/README.md

 - firebase plan - put in credit card (this is only a dev project so it should be fine)

-1 read and unread messages?
+1 read and unread messages
-2 most recent message and the time of the most recent message ?
 3 ANIMATIONS
   - these will step up your app to be potentially usable.

 - implement lastReported (banned if reports % 3 == 0), banSeen, isBanned, lastConnected
 - admin notifications - chat room creation, reports, chat buddies
+- dealing with requests for chat buddies
+- referring somebody to another volunteer
+- upon joining, joining general chat room and volunteer support if volunteer

+- manual review
+    1. Chat Buddy requests
+    2. Reports
+    3. Chat Room creation requests

+- sorting conversations / chat rooms by last timestamp (would have to change a lot)
 - push notifications -- connecting with currently active user
 - firebase admin - notifications and chat buddy functionality and getting reported
 - should chat buddies be able to do the same thing? then what about erasing things in the database, updating chattedwith?
-- bans
 - peer preferences?
 - unsplash API production - how to download stuff?